Gateway API for Managed Service for Kubernetes

 - Cluster node group.

-- Cluster namespace to store the service account key.
+- Cluster namespace to store your service account key.

 To learn how to install the Gateway API, see this guide.